n8n-io/n8n-docs/docs/doc2/document-validation/exception-filters.md

 Basically, documents in DOC² are classified/defined via AI and regex.
 However, there a few exceptions, you need an additional negative filter (exception filter) that allows you to exclude certain things.
 Exception filters are important to achieve the best results.

-To define an exception filter, open the document view for any document:
+To define an exception filter, open document view for any document:

 ![](/_images/doc2/image-66-1024x409.png)